CloveTwilight3/doughmination.win/README.md

 This is a personal project built for our own system's use — a lightweight frontend that interfaces with the Pluralkit API to display our system members, current fronters, and individual member profiles in a clean and simple way.
 It includes a light/dark mode toggle and minimal UI for clarity.

+The site is hosted at [https://friends.clovetwilight3.co.uk](https://friends.clovetwilight3.co.uk)

 ## This is for:

 - Displaying our own Pluralkit system members in a user-friendly interface
 - Showing who’s fronting, with automatic favicon and title updates
 - Viewing individual member details like pronouns and descriptions
 - Switching between dark and light themes depending on vibes
+- Adding an Admin interface to switch users while in a call or similar situations.

 ## Notes: